Newark Velodrome: Football

 The Tornadoes played two NFL games at the Velodrome in 1930, both defeats for Newark.
 On October 19, the Brooklyn Dodgers beat the Tornadoes, 14–0; a week later on October 26, the Staten Island Stapletons downed Newark, 6–0.

 Cycling

 The 1912 UCI Track Cycling World Championships were held in Newark.
 The event was sanctioned by the Union Cycliste Internationale, the world governing body for the cycling sport.
 The 1912 event was estimated to draw 20,000 fans, even though the seating capacity of the venue was just 12,500.
-Frank Louis Kramer won a gold medal at the venue that year.
-Australian cyclist, Reggie McNamara set five world records from one to 25 miles at the velodrome in 1915, 1916 and 1917.
+Frank Louis Kramer won a gold medal in the professional men's sprint at the venue that year.
+Australian cyclist, Reggie McNamara set five world records from one to 25 miles at the velodrome in 1915, 1916, and 1917.

 Demolished

-The Newark Velodrome closed in 1930 after its lease expired.
-It was demolished that same year.
+The Newark Velodrome closed in 1930 after its lease expired and was demolished on December 4, 1930.